-At Flokk, we too are continually raising the bar for our own environmental ambitions.
+At Flokk, we are continually raising the bar when it comes to our environmental ambitions.
 We have created a range of sustainability goals, with the aim of drastically reducing our carbon footprint and using even more sustainable resources.

 In 2011 Flokk published its first sustainability report in GRI Format (Global Reporting Initiative), a thorough examination of every aspect of the company, creating the clearest picture to date of our overall impact on the environment.
 Since then we have set ambitious long term targets with three focus areas; reducing our impact on the climate, using fewer resources, and removing harmful chemicals which can affect people’s health.